hqtc123/resume/README.md

 resume
 ======

-my resume written by latex
+my resume written by latex,

+hope to bring me a good job